MPS in Organizational Leadership

 Individuals seeking admission to the MPS in Organizational Leadership must have an undergraduate grade point average of 3.0.
 Prospective students must also submit all relevant application material to the Graduate School.
 Students seeking admission to begin the graduate program for the fall semester must have completed admission packet on file at the Graduate School by March 1; students seeking admission to begin the graduate program for the spring semester must have a completed application on file at the Graduate School by October 1.

-Dr. Brent Goertzen, Associate Professor of Leadership Studies
+Dr. Brent Goertzen, Professor of Leadership Studies

 Graduate Program Coordinator